The farm now

 footboard.jpg

-Still, the house read differently before the sale.
-Art that was everywhere is gone now.
-Bookshelves are mostly bare.
-The common stuff of daily life is absent, too.
-What remains could suggest that Don and Jane kept to old-fashioned ways at Eagle Pond.
+Still, the house read differently after the sale.
+Art that had been everywhere was gone.
+Bookshelves were mostly bare.
+The common stuff of daily life was absent, too.
+Since then, some things have been donated back by people who bought them, and close substitutes have been found for others that got away.
+Art returns.
+What remains could however, suggest that Don and Jane kept to old-fashioned ways at Eagle Pond.
 But that was not their intention.
-Though they lived with the farm’s old-fashioned things and revered the memory in them, they were, as much, enthusiasts of the modern, and that coupling of old and modern gave a vigor to the life they made here that’s now less evident than it used to be.
+Though they lived with the farm’s old-fashioned furnishings and revered the memory in them, they were, as much, enthusiasts of the modern, and that coupling of old and not-old sparked the life they made here.

 To comply with U.S. Park Service standards for historic preservation, which will guide all work at Eagle Pond Farm, careful assessments of the farmhouse and barn will be the basis for a stewardship plan that starts with evaluation of structure, condition, architectural detail, and historical significance, inside and outside.
-Once this study is complete, decisions can be made about how to proceed.
+Once this study is complete, decisions can be made about how to proceed with some refreshment and more serious repairs needed to keep the house and barn sound.
+Then that work can begin after sufficient funds are in hand.

 aprons_door.jpg